prescottprue/cypress-firebase/README.md

        // NOTE: Add "supportFile" setting if separate location is used setupNodeEvents(on, config) {
-         // e2e testing node events setup code return cypressFirebasePlugin(on, config, admin);
+         // e2e testing node events setup code return cypressFirebasePlugin(on, config, admin,{
+             // Here is where you can pass special options.
-         // NOTE: If not setting GCLOUD_PROJECT env variable, project can be set like so:
+             // If you have not set the GCLOUD_PROJECT environment variable, give the projectId here, like so:
-         // return cypressFirebasePlugin(on, config, admin, { projectId: 'some-project' });
+             //    projectId: 'some-project',
+             // if your databaseURL is not just your projectId plus ".firebaseio.com", then you _must_ give it here, like so:
+             //    databaseURL: 'some-project-default-rtdb.europe-west1.firebasedatabase.app',
+         });
        },
      },
    });